Committed to Enduring Long-Term Growth

 Relentless Focus on Value Creation

 Our company has expanded margins while increasing investment in the business.
 Quality leadership, defined as our share position relative to competitors’ share position, is closely connected with margins.
 By continuing to leverage data throughout the P&L, we’re achieving greater granularity which is allowing our dollars to go further.
 Our global scale also affords us with a unique competitive advantage in our supply chain.
-As the benefits from our marketing transformation begin to take hold, we see additional effectiveness and efficiency opportunities to fuel topline growth and drive margin expansion.
+As the benefits from our marketing transformation continue to take hold, we see additional effectiveness and efficiency opportunities to fuel topline growth and drive margin expansion.

 As such, we have maintained our strong free cash flow trajectory by focusing on strategic investments that will further our growth and ensure long-term financial health.